 Chihuly Garden and Glass

 This garden (not sure exactly what to call it) is beautiful!
 Dale Chihuly is the famous glass sculptor who created everything.
 There are three main parts, the garden, the glasshouse, and the exhibits where you see beautiful sculptures and colorful glass.
 It’s a quick spot, about an hour to see the whole thing but it’s so worth it!

 TIP: You can get admission to the Space Needle, Chihuly, the Aquarium, and two other attractions for one price with the Seattle CityPASS.
 It can offer great money savings if you’re visiting all the popular spots.
 OR if you aren’t going to the Aquarium you can buy tickets to both the Space Needle and Chihuly Garden together and save a few bucks.

 Ahoy!
-The Waterway cruises take off from both Seattle, WA & Kirkland, WA which is only about 15 minutes from Seattle.
-We took off for our dinner cruise out of Kirkland and it was a cute little town, to me it felt like it would be a cute set for a movie.
+The Waterway cruises take off from both Seattle, WA & Kirkland, WA which is only about a 15 minute drive from Downtown Seattle.
+We took off for our dinner cruise out of Kirkland, WA and it was a cute little town, to me it felt like it would be a cute set for a movie.
+We were a little bit early so we jumped into a local winery tasting room for a glass of vino!
 The cruise itself was a little over 2.5 hours and we were out on both Lake Union & Lake Washington, not to mention we got beautiful views of the Seattle city skyline on the water.
-Seattle does have a beautiful skyline!
+Seattle sure does have a beautiful skyline!